dbohdan/structured-text-tools/README.md

 - [Miller](https://github.com/johnkerl/miller) **—** `sed`, `awk`, `cut`, `join` and `sort` for name-indexed data such as CSV and tabular JSON.
 - [Nushell](https://github.com/nushell/nushell) **—** A command shell.
 Can natively [load data](https://www.nushell.sh/book/loading_data.html) from CSV, INI, JSON, TOML, TSV, XML, YAML, and other formats.
 - [pawk](https://github.com/alecthomas/pawk) **—** Process text with AWK-like patterns, but Python code.
+- [qq](https://github.com/JFryy/qq) **—** Query and manipulate data in a number of formats: CSV, GRON, HCL, HTML, INI, JSON, Proto definition language, Terraform, TOML, XML, YAML, and lines of text.
+Expore data interactively.
+Uses gojq as a library.
 - [qsv](https://github.com/jqnatividad/qsv) **—** Index, slice, analyze, split, and join CSV files.
 A fork of xsv that adds subcommands and features.
 - [ReadStat](https://github.com/WizardMac/ReadStat) **—** Convert statistics package datasets between SAS (SAS7BDAT, XPORT), SPSS (POR, SAV, ZSAV), and Stata (DTA).
 Convert those formats to CSV and XLSX.
 Can be used as a C library with bindings for Julia, Python, and R.
 - [rows](https://github.com/turicas/rows) **—** A Python library with a [CLI](http://turicas.info/rows/cli/).
 Convert between a number of [file formats](http://turicas.info/rows/plugins/) for tabular data: CSV, XLS, XLSX, ODS, and others.
 Query the data (via SQLite).
 Combine tables.
 Generate schemas.